Hypothyroidism: Diagnosis

-Laboratory testing of thyroid stimulating hormone levels in the blood is considered the best initial test for hypothyroidism; a second TSH level is often obtained several weeks later for confirmation.
-Levels may be abnormal in the context of other illnesses, and TSH testing in hospitalized people is discouraged unless thyroid dysfunction is strongly suspected, as the cause of the acute illness.
+Laboratory testing of thyroid stimulating hormone (TSH) levels in the blood is considered the best initial test for hypothyroidism; a second TSH level is often obtained several weeks later for confirmation.
+Levels may be abnormal in the context of other illnesses, and TSH testing in hospitalized people is discouraged unless thyroid dysfunction is strongly suspected as the cause of the acute illness.
 An elevated TSH level indicates that the thyroid gland is not producing enough thyroid hormone, and free T4 levels are then often obtained.
-Measuring T3 is discouraged by the AACE in the assessment for hypothyroidism.
-In England and Wales, the National Institute for Health and Care Excellence (NICE) recommends routine T4 testing in children, and T3 testing in both adults and children if central hypothyroidism is suspected and the TSH is low.
-There are a number of symptom rating scales for hypothyroidism; they provide a degree of objectivity but have limited use for diagnosis.
+Measuring T3 in the assessment for hypothyroidism is discouraged by the American Association of Clinical Endocrinologists (AACE) and National Institute for Health and Care Excellence (NICE).
+NICE recommends routine T4 testing in children where clinically indicated, and in adults only if central hypothyroidism is suspected or the TSH is abnormal.
+There are several symptom rating scales for hypothyroidism; they provide a degree of objectivity but have limited use for diagnosis.

 Many cases of hypothyroidism are associated with mild elevations in creatine kinase and liver enzymes in the blood.
 They typically return to normal when hypothyroidism has been fully treated.
 Levels of cholesterol, low-density lipoprotein and lipoprotein (a) can be elevated; the impact of subclinical hypothyroidism on lipid parameters is less well-defined.

-Very severe hypothyroidism and myxedema coma are characteristically associated with low sodium levels in the blood together with elevations in antidiuretic hormone, as well as acute worsening of kidney function due to a number of causes.
-In most causes, however, it is unclear if the relationship is causal.
+Very severe hypothyroidism and myxedema coma are characteristically associated with low sodium levels in the blood together with elevations in antidiuretic hormone, as well as acute worsening of kidney function due to several causes.
+For most causes, however, it is unclear if the relationship is causal.

 A diagnosis of hypothyroidism without any lumps or masses felt within the thyroid gland does not require thyroid imaging; however, if the thyroid feels abnormal, diagnostic imaging is then recommended.
 The presence of antibodies against thyroid peroxidase (TPO) makes it more likely that thyroid nodules are caused by autoimmune thyroiditis, but if there is any doubt, a needle biopsy may be required.

 Central

-If the TSH level is normal or low and serum free T4 levels are low, this is suggestive of central hypothyroidism (not enough TSH or TRH secretion by the pituitary gland or hypothalamus).
+If the TSH level is normal or low and serum free T4 levels are low, this is suggestive of central hypothyroidism (not enough TSH or TRH secretion by the pituitary gland or hypothalamus, respectively).
 There may be other features of hypopituitarism, such as menstrual cycle abnormalities and adrenal insufficiency.
 There might also be symptoms of a pituitary mass such as headaches and vision changes.
 Central hypothyroidism should be investigated further to determine the underlying cause.

 Overt

-In overt primary hypothyroidism, TSH levels are high and T4 and T3 levels are low.
+In overt primary hypothyroidism, TSH levels are high and T4 levels are low.
 Overt hypothyroidism may also be diagnosed in those who have a TSH on multiple occasions of greater than 5mIU/L, appropriate symptoms, and only a borderline low T4.
 It may also be diagnosed in those with a TSH of greater than 10mIU/L.